xavijs/nginx-basic-auth/README.md

 > $ docker-compose up -d

 This will start the server in port 80, you can access here: http://localhost and you can modify all files under "/www/" folder and see changes in web without rebuilding docker.

+# Default login

+By default this container is using this login.

+User: hello
+Pass: world